I had LASIK eye surgery in May 2018. It’s been over 5 months since the surgery now, and some of you have been asking me for a review.

 The doctor will talk to you throughout the surgery, so you won’t feel anxious.

 And that’s all there was to it – I was in and out of the room in 20 minutes.
-Most of that time was spent in the preparation, cleaning my eyes, etc while the actual surgery lasted maybe 1 minute per eye (the 18-20 second laser and 20-30 seconds for the flap).
+Most of that time was spent in the preparation, cleaning my eyes, etc., while the actual surgery lasted maybe 1 minute per eye (the 15-20 seconds it takes to stare into the laser and 20-30 seconds for making the flap).

 Post the surgery, I was asked to sit in the waiting room for some time, where I was given protective glasses to wear.